enjoy-digital/litex/doc/miscope.rst

 To use drivers functions, an interface is defined::

   csr = Uart2Spi(1,115200)
-  migIo0 = migIo.MigIo(MIGIO_ADDR, 8, "IO", csr)
+  MiIo0 = MiIo.MiIo(MIIO_ADDR, 8, "IO", csr)

-MigIo drivers functions will now use our csr interface.
-Note that it's only useful to define the migIo interface in the Python code that will be executed on the Host, the code that will be translated in HDL don't need it.
+MiIo drivers functions will now use our csr interface.
+Note that it's only useful to define the MiIo interface in the Python code that will be executed on the Host, the code that will be translated in HDL don't need it.

 Write Method::

-  migIo0.write(0x1234, 0x5A)
+  MiIo0.write(0x1234, 0x5A)
 Write parameters are:

   - CSR Address